 Ask for a business card or contact information

 Before your interview ends, make sure to ask your interviewer(s) for their contact information if you don’t already have it.

 After the interview

-- Send a thank you note - No matter what kind of interview you have, be sure to follow up and send a thank you note to your interviewer(or multiple thank you notes if you had more than one interviewer).
-Use this time to show your gratitude for the opportunity, and highlight something good that stood out during your interview.
-This can be a physical thank you note or an email message to your interviewer.
+No matter what kind of interview you have, be sure to follow up and send a thank you note to your interviewer(s).
+Use this time to show your gratitude for the opportunity and highlight something good that stood out in your interview.
+This can be a physical thank you note or an email to your interviewer.